 Commercial auto insurance covers property damage and medical bills in accidents involving business vehicles.
 Most states require this coverage for vehicles owned by a business.

-A mobile app developer who works independently will pay less for insurance than a larger company.
+A mobile app developer who works independently will pay less for insurance than a large-scale cybersecurity company.

 No, no, no!
 My client's network was working just fine last week!